All about ice caves in Iceland

 Wrap up warm for your Ice Cave adventure.
 Image of ice cave at Skaftafell glacier #GrayLineIceland #FindAReasonToGo #IcelandicNature

 So – that’s a taster of what you can expect from the amazing Ice Caves of Iceland, and here’s what those who visited recently thought of the experience:

 “We had an amazing trip inside the Langjökull glacier.
-We had a small group of 5 that joined with a group of 30 or so that went on the snow truck then into the glacier with a specialist guide.
+We had a small group of 5 that joined a group of 30 or so that went on the snow truck and then into the glacier with a specialist guide.
 Our guide was a performer who sang a beautiful Icelandic folk tune in one ice cave.
 A magical experience that made our holiday.”
-LindyWills, UK who visited the Langjökull glacier with Gray Line Iceland.
+LindyWills, the UK visited the Langjökull glacier with Gray Line Iceland.
 You can read the review in full, via Gray Line Iceland’s page on TripAdvisor

 How Gray Line Iceland can help you explore the Ice Caves.